JohnCowgillData/automated-invoice-processing/README.md

 Financial data requires accuracy.
 The workflow emphasized predictable formatting and structured output so accounting staff could review and import invoice information with confidence.

-## Privacy Note

-This repository is an anonymized portfolio case study.
-Vendor names, client/company details, accounting system information, source files, and proprietary data have been removed or replaced.

-## Project Status

-Portfolio case study.
-Source code is not included due to employer confidentiality and proprietary system details.
-Screenshots and documentation are provided to demonstrate the workflow, business problem, automation design, and finance process improvement.

-## Professional Context

-This project demonstrates my approach to solving business problems through automation.
-Rather than automating a single task, the solution transformed a repetitive accounts payable workflow into a structured, repeatable process that reduced manual effort while improving consistency and data quality.

 ---

 ### What I Would Improve Today